hashicorp/consul-esm/README.md

 consul_service = "consul-esm"

 // The service tag for this agent to use when registering itself with Consul.
-// ESM instances that share a service name/tag combination will evenly divide
+// ESM instances that share a service name/tag combination will have the work
-// the work of running health checks and pings for any external nodes in the
+// of running health checks and pings for any external nodes in the catalog
-// catalog amongst themselves. consul_service_tag = ""
+// divided evenly amongst themselves. consul_service_tag = ""

 // The directory in the Consul KV store to use for storing runtime data.